opentap/OpenTap.Python/Documentation/TAP_Python_Help/Prerequisites.md

   - Commercial development tools can be downloaded from [Keysight](http://www.keysight.com/find/tap).

 - **Python**
- Python 3.7 or later.
+ Python 3.7 to 3.13.
 Download from [python.org](http://www.python.org).

 - **Supported Operating Systems**: Windows 7 or newer, Ubuntu 20.04 or equivalent or newer, MacOS 10